Overview

 1. Planchard D, et al; on behalf of the ESMO Guidelines Committee.
 Metastatic non-small cell lung cancer: ESMO Clinical Practice Guidelines for diagnosis, treatment and follow-up.
 Originally published in 2018 – Ann Oncol.
 2018:29(Suppl 4):iv192–iv237.Updated version published 15 September 2020 by the ESMO Guidelines Committee, https://www.esmo.org/guidelines/lung-and-chest-tumours/clinical-practice-living-guidelines-metastatic-non-small-cell-lung-cancer.

-2. Referenced with the approval of NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for NSCLC V.1.2023. ©National Comprehensive Cancer Network, Inc. 2022.
+2. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Non-Small Cell Lung Cancer V.9.2024. © National Comprehensive Cancer Network, Inc. 2024.
 All rights reserved.
-Access on 1/12/2023.
-NCCN gives no guarantee of any kind with regard to their content or use and rejects any responsibility for their use in any way.
+Accessed September 30, 2024.
+To view the most recent and complete version of the guideline, go online to NCCN.org.
+NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.

 3. Ramalingam SS, et al. Overall Survival with Osimertinib in Untreated, EGFR-Mutated Advanced NSCLC; N Engl J Med.
 2020; 382:41-50.